-The primary signs of rosacea include flushing or transient erythema (redness), persistent or nontransient erythema, papules (bumps) and pustules (pimples), and telangiectasia (visible blood vessels), according to the NRS standard classification of rosacea, developed by a consensus committee and review panel of 17 experts worldwide.
-Secondary features include burning or stinging, plaques (raised patches on the skin), a dry appearance, edema (swelling), ocular manifestations and phymatous changes, in which the skin thickens.
+While rosacea varies from one patient to another, its primary signs may include flushing or transient erythema (redness), persistent erythema, papules (bumps) and pustules (pimples), and telangiectasia (visible blood vessels), according to the NRS standard classification of rosacea, developed by a consensus committee and review panel of 17 experts worldwide.
+Secondary features may include burning or stinging, plaques (raised patches on the skin), a dry appearance, edema (swelling), ocular manifestations and phymatous changes, in which the skin thickens.

-The standard subtypes of rosacea reflect the most common patterns of signs and symptoms.
-They include subtype 1, called erythematotelangiectatic rosacea, characterized by flushing and persistent redness on the central portion of the face; subtype 2, papulopustular rosacea, featuring persistent facial redness with transient papules or pustules primarily on the central face; and subtype 3, phymatous rosacea, which includes thickening of the skin, irregular nodularities and enlargement, especially of the nose.
+The standard subtypes of rosacea reflect the most common patterns of signs and symptoms, and patients may have characteristics of more than one subtype at the same time.
+Subtype 1 (erythematotelangiectatic) rosacea is characterized by flushing and persistent redness on the central portion of the face, while subtype 2 (papulopustular) rosacea also features transient papules.
+Subtype 3 (phymatous) rosacea includes thickening of the skin, irregular nodularities and enlargement, especially of the nose.

 Subtype 4 is ocular rosacea, where the eyes may have a watery or bloodshot appearance, the sensation of a foreign body, burning or stinging, dryness, itching, light sensitivity or a host of other signs and symptoms.
 Styes are a common sign of rosacea-related eye disease, and in severe cases vision may be reduced due to corneal complications.